 We’ve now reached the bread and butter of this service.
 Here, you will make the specific rules for the monitor to follow.
 For example, I selected a TCP check.
 A TCP check is 7 times out of 10 the best route to go when configuring a monitor.

-After you have set your offline options, you can come back to the service and activate the monitor.
+After you have set your offline options, you can come back to the service using the same steps above and activate the monitor by selecting yes under Active.
 Be sure to select the offline options here as well.
 You can also configure notification settings regarding the monitor with the ability to specify what events you would like to be notified on.
 Click “Create” and you have added your first service to be monitored.